Your Trusted Attorneys

 With a team of attorneys, therapists, private investigators, and other experts, we are on a mission to help sex trafficking victims get compensation from the companies who financially benefited from their victimization.

 Leading our comprehensive approach to helping victims of sex trafficking, Pat McDonough has gathered a local and nationwide team of experts to handle these very sensitive cases from inception to final judgment.
-The team includes (but certainly isn’t limited to):
+Our team works together to support survivors at every step of their journey.

 Pat McDonough